TABLE OF CONTENTS

 Many people may enter business ownership for the thrill of accepting payments for the goods or services they’re providing to the market.
 But while running a business and accepting those payments, there are many acronyms with which most business owners become familiar, like LLC, MCC, and EIN.
 Now, you can add NAICS and SIC to that list.

-To conclude, NAICS codes and SIC codes are both classification systems implemented to determine a business’s industry, sector, and other defining business elements through unique units of a standardized code.
+To conclude, these codes are both classification systems implemented to determine a business’s industry, sector, and other defining business elements through unique units of a standardized code.
 Of the two, NAICS codes are more standardized, but there are still many entities referring to SIC codes.
 The main difference between the two systems is that NAICS codes cover more industries, whereas SIC codes are missing some modern industries.